lawrenceong001/PactTest/readme.md

 ### Consumer Side

-A Consumer side view of the contract refers to what a consumer expects of the contract. the term Consumer also refers to the applications that consume the API.
+A Consumer side view of the contract refers to what a consumer expects of the contract.
+The term Consumer also refers to the applications that consume the API.

 For example, a front-end application may, upon sending a ``GET`` request for the ``User`` object, expect the following fields: ``["userId", "fullName"]``.
 Another front-end application, upon sending the request, may expect other fields such as ``["userId", "firstName", "lastName", ["contactPreferences"]]``.
 So, each consumer can then describe what they expect.